compintell/Mooncake.jl/docs/src/mathematical_interpretation.md

 typeof(g) (singleton type of function g, subtype of Function)
 ```
 Neither the value nor type of `a` are present in `g`.
-This makes knowing how to treat `a` somewhat tricky -- it doesn't enter the function via the arguments.
+Since `a` doesn't enter `g` via its arguments, it is unclear how it should be handled in general.